 Today, PillPack specializes in fulfilling multiple prescriptions and mailing them to customers in clearly labeled packages so they remember to take their pills at the appropriate times.

 - You send your list of medications, doctor information, insurance, and payment method

 - Amazon transfers your prescriptions and sets up your service

-- Amazon coordinates with your doctors and insurance to gather your prescriptions
+- They will coordinate with your doctors and insurance to gather your prescriptions

-- Amazon schedules your first shipment and orders your refills
+- Then schedules your first shipment and orders your refills

-- Amazon packages your medication by time of day and sends them to you
+- Amazon packages your medication by the time of day and sends them to you

 - There’s no cost for the service.
 You only pay your standard copays or out-of-pocket expenses